Show All Answers

 Waste and recycling collection services for commercial businesses are unaffected by the holiday and will be provided on the regularly scheduled service day.

 Voter registration forms are available at the City Clerk's Office, U.S. Post Offices, public libraries, and the DMV.
-Please visit the San Diego County Registrar of Voters webpage, or call 858-565-5800 to request a registration form by mail.
+Please visit the San Diego County Registrar of Voters, or call (858) 565-5800 to request a registration form by mail.

 All registered voters may choose to vote by mail via a mail ballot.
 A mail ballot can be requested as early as 60 days prior to the next election.
 Mail ballots will be mailed beginning 29 days before Election Day.
 However, a request for a mail ballot must be received by the Office of the Registrar of Voters no later than 5 p.m.
 7 days before the election.
-To find out how to vote by mail, please visit the San Diego County Registrar of Voters website, or call 858-565-5800.
+To find out how to vote by mail, please visit the San Diego County Registrar of Voters, or call (858) 565-5800.

 At the time nomination papers are issued, a person running for Mayor must be a resident of Poway, and a person running for City Council must reside in the district for which they are seeking election.